philipphenkel/docker-faye-server/README.md

 Direct Usage
 ------------
-Start a server with default configuration at port 8080 with just two commands:
+Start a server at port 8080 with the following two commands

 ```console
 npm install